 Too Few Outlets

 If you have a big family, your electrical power requirements are definitely high.
 During a home improvement project is the best time to add extra outlets on the walls.
-Your family probably had different needs for the additional outlets including rooms with video games and TVs, and office with printers and laptops.
+Your family probably had different needs for the additional outlets including rooms with video games and TVs, and an office with printers and laptops.

 Kitchens with new appliances and gadgets

 If you are using more than one extension cord and power strip for daily usage, then this is the right time for an electrical upgrade.
-An electrical contractor can include additional outlets to the remodeling plan to solve the issue of unplugging gadgets and extensions.
+An electrical contractor can include additional outlets in the remodeling plan to solve the issue of unplugging gadgets and extensions.